We offer bespoke independent advice on later life lending solutions, which includes equity release, from our team of fully qualified advisers.

 Borrowers can choose to pay nothing back until the property is sold, they can choose to make fixed monthly interest payments, or they can choose to make voluntary repayments.
 Even if a client does elect to make repayments, there is no affordability criteria, which is a major benefit to equity release plans.

-Interest rates for equity release products are at some of their lowest levels and there are currently over 700 equity release plans across the market.
-They can only be recommended by advisers qualified in this field and clients will also need to seek independent legal advice from a lawyer.
+Equity Release can only be recommended by advisers qualified in this field and clients will also need to seek independent legal advice from a lawyer.
 In addition, we always recommend that any beneficiaries be informed/involved where possible.

 Equity Release can help clients with: